AmirShkolnik/Hangman/README.md

 - Click "Add Buildpacks".
 - Select python.
 - Repeat this step but select nodejs.
-- Important to know: The python has to be picked before the nodejs, if it is not you can change the order by click and drag to correct the order.
+- Important to know: The python has to be picked before the nodejs, if it is not in order 6you can change the order by click and drag to correct the order.
 - Scroll back to the top of the page, to the menu and go to the Deploy Tab.
 - Select GitHub as the deployment method and confirm.
 - Search for you repository name and connect that.